-(1) Standard practice: The majority of countries in the developing world provide three months (or 12 weeks) of maternity leave, most frequently divided up into six weeks before and six weeks after childbirth.
-This group includes India, and most of the market-oriented countries as well as a few socialist countries-Brazil.
-Jamaica, Peru, Mexico and several other large countries in Latin America and the Caribbean. other south Asian countries, most of the African and Arab countries and several other Asian countries fall into this group.
-In almost all maternity benefit is at 100 per cent of wages with protection against dismissal during maternity leave.
-However, a few countries provide much less-Argentina, Ecuador, Iraq and some other Arab countries like Kenya, Mozambique, the Philippines, Sudan, Uganda, Singapore and Thailand.
+1. Standard practice: The majority of countries in the developing world provide three months (or 12 weeks) of maternity leaves most frequently divided up into six weeks before and six weeks after childbirth.
+This group includes India, and most of the market-oriented countries as well as a few socialist countries Brazil, Jamaica, Peru, Mexico and several other large countries in Latin America and the Caribbean, other South Asian countries, most of the African and Arab countries and several other Asian countries fall into this group.
+In almost all, maternity benefit is at 100% of wages with protection against dismissal during maternity leave.

+However, a few countries provide much less-Argentina, Ecuader, Iraq and some other Arab countries Kenya, Mozambique the Phillipines, Sudan, Uganda, Singapore and Thailand.

-(2) Increased emphasis on post-natal period.
-Some of these countries have begun to recognise the importance of providing more leave in the post-natal than in the pre-natal period and have divided up the 12 weeks leave in different ways, for example, Indonesia, Madagascar, Nicaragua, Trinidad and Tobago, (4 weeks before and 8 weeks after childbirth); Haiti (4 weeks before, 6 weeks after and 2 weeks either before or after, at mother's choice); and Sri Lanka (2 weeks before and 10 weeks after).
+2. Increased emphasis on post-natal period: Some of these countries have begun to recognise the importance of providing more leave in the post-natal than in the pre-natal period and have divided up the 12 weeks leave in different ways, for example

+Indonesia, Madagascar, Nicaragua, Trinidad and Tobago, (4 weeks before and 8 weeks after child birth).

+Haiti (4 weeks before, 6 weeks after and 2 weeks either before or after, at mother's choice).

+Sri Lanka (2 weeks before and 10 weeks after).

-- (3) Extension of post-natal leave: Only a handful of countries have taken steps to provide full three months maternity leave during the post-natal period.
-These include: Costa Rica (4 weeks before and 12 weeks after); Chile and Cuba (6 weeks before and 12 weeks after); Egypt (12 weeks after, pre-natal not specified); and Niger (2 weeks before and 12 weeks after). - (4) Socialist practice: While most of the socialist countries in the developing world (such as Cuba, Ethiopia, Nicaragua) fall into the above three categories, China and Vietnam are outstanding in their different approach to maternity and child care.
-In China, maternity leave ranges from six to 12 months, but at less than full wage; and it is reported that many mothers prefer to return to work earlier in order to earn the full wage.
+3. Extension of post-natal leave: Only a handful of countries have taken steps to provide full three months maternity leave during the post-natal period.
+These include:

+Costa Rica (4 weeks before and 12 weeks after)

+Chile and Cuba (6 weeks before and 12 weeks after)

+Egypt (12 weeks after pre-natal not specified)

+Niger (2 weeks before and 12 weeks after)

+4. Socialist practice: While most of the socialist countries in the developin world (such as Cuba, Ethiopia, Nicaragua), fall into the above three categorise, China and Vietnam are outstanding in their different approach to maternity and childcare.

+In China, maternity leave ranges from six to twelve months, but at less than full wage; and it is reported that many mothers prefor to return to work earlier in order to earn the full wage.

 In Vietnam, maternity leave is provided for four months after birth.
-Details about the extent of benefit and pre-natal leave, etc, are not available at the time of writing.
-In both countries there is an extensive network of creche and child care centres.
+Details about the extent of benefit and pre-natal leave, etc. are not available at the time of writing.

+In both countries there is an extensive network of creche and childcare centres.

+Some comments: